-You must submit a registration application electronically through the APVMA Portal.
+You must submit a registration application electronically through the APVMA Online Services Portal.

-There are three steps in the application assessment process: preliminary assessment, evaluation and determination.
+There are 3 steps in the application assessment process: preliminary assessment, evaluation and determination.

 For your application to be successful, you must meet the statutory criteria (including the application requirements), respond to notices and pay all required fees within the period specified.